Eshtemoa

-Eshtemoa (Heb. אֶשְׁתְּמֹעַ), meaning obedience or "'place where prayer is heard", was an ancient city in the Judaean Mountains, mentioned several times in the Hebrew Bible.
-It is also the name of two people mentioned in the First Book of Chronicles.
+Eshtemoa (אֶשְׁתְּמֹעַ), also transcribed Ashtemoe, Eshtemo, and Esthama (Ἐσθαμά, Ἐσθεμά), was an ancient city in the Judaean Mountains, specifically in the southern Hebron Hills, mentioned several times in the Hebrew Bible.
+It is identified with the modern site of As-Samu'.

+The name also appears as that of two individuals in the First Book of Chronicles.

+Etymology

+The name Eshtemoa is derived from the root שמע (shamaʿ, "hear"), and has been interpreted as meaning "obedience" or "place where prayer is heard".

 Eshtemoa, Judah

 Eshtemoa was an ancient city in the Judaean Mountains, mentioned several times in the Hebrew Bible.
 According to the Book of Joshua, It was a Levitical city belonging to the Tribe of Judah, which was allotted, with the common land round it, to the priests (Joshua 15:50, 21:14).
 It is later mentioned in the 1 Samuel as one of the cities that received spoils following king David's victory over the Amalekites at Ziklag.
-It was one of the places frequented by King David as a fugitive (1 Samuel 30: 26-28).
+It was one of the places frequented by King David as a fugitive (1 Samuel 30: 26–28).

 In the 4th-century CE, Eshtemoa was described by Eusebius in his Onomasticon as a large Jewish village.
 The Jerusalem Talmud mentions Eshtemoa as the place of residence of an amora (scholar) who dwelt in the town during the 4th century by the name of Hasa of Eshtemoa.

 Eshtemoa is identified with as-Samu, a village about 3½ miles east of Socoh, and about 9 miles south of Hebron, around which there are ancient remains of the ruined city.